MicrosoftDocs/customer-insights/ci-docs/journeys/transition-faqs.md

 - Target the right audience simply by describing your segments using everyday words.
 - Generate engaging email content within seconds simply by writing key points or selecting a topic and a tone of voice matching your message.
-- Receive images recommendations from the library that complement your emails.
+- Receive image recommendations from the library that complement your emails.
 - Easily rewrite your existing content to make your messages more compelling.
 - Create new journeys just by describing them in simple words.
 - Target the right audience simply by describing your segments using everyday words.
 - Prevent messages from sending during unwanted times.
 - Effortlessly style your emails and forms based on your website design.
-- Get step by step guidance to authenticate your domain.
+- Get step-by-step guidance to authenticate your domain.

 **Optimize every interaction**